KarsMulder/evsieve/README.md

 ```

 Using `--block` is equivalent to using maps that generate zero output events; the above argument would have the same effect as `--map key:a --map key:b`.

+If no source events are specified, the `--block` argument will drop all events from the processing stream.

 ## Toggles